Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 6): Chiranjeevi’s Film Stays Strong

 Advantage Sye Raa

-Gopichand's Chanakya arrived in theatres on October 5 and this posed to threat to Sye Raa Narasimha Reddy in the Telugu states.
-However, the Thirru-directed movie never took off and failed to impress fans, which indirectly benefited the Chiranjeevi starrer.
+Gopichand's Chanakya arrived in theatres on October 5 and was poised to be a threat to Sye Raa Narasimha Reddy in the Telugu states.
+However, the Thiru-directed movie never took off and failed to impress fans, which indirectly benefited the Chiranjeevi starrer.

 The Road Ahead…